Skip to content

 08

-DOMAINE · BOUCHES-DU-RHONE · PROVENCE
+DOMAINE · BOUCHES-DU-RHONE · PROVENCE-ALPES-CÔTE D'AZUR

 5.0 (32 reviews)

-Aix-en-Provence (35 minutes), Bouches-du-Rhone
+Aix-en-Provence (35 minutes by TGV station), Bouches-du-Rhone

 Domaine de Lamanon's pool sits within five hectares of landscaped parkland on a 20-hectare estate at the foot of the Alpilles, where canals thread through the grounds alongside plane trees planted before the French Revolution.
 The pool benefits from the park's layered water features: fountains, canal reflections, and the pool itself create a connected aquatic landscape that extends the swimming experience into the broader grounds.
-The Alpilles provide natural wind shelter from the mistral, and the southern orientation of the park keeps the pool in sun throughout the day.
+The Alpilles provide natural wind shelter from the mistral, and the southern orientation of the park keeps the pool in sun through the day.

 Why We Love It